Naeima/Naeima/_sources/intro.md

 ## Overview

-I am a computer scientist and researcher with expertise in data science, semantic web technologies, and AI systems.
+I am a computer engineer, scientist and researcher with expertise in data science, semantic web technologies, and AI systems.
 My work addresses real-world challenges by creating ontologies, building knowledge graphs, and applying automated reasoning to achieve practical solutions.

 One of my key projects is the Forest Observatory Ontology (FOO) (ontology.forest-observatory.cardiff.ac.uk), developed with input from domain experts and wildlife data provided by the Danau Girang Field Centre (DGFC), a research facility in the Forest of Sabah, Malaysian Borneo.
 FOO brings together diverse wildlife datasets into an ontology-based knowledge graph.